Dhanya Mary Varghese

 Dhanya Mary Varghese is an Indian actress known for her work in Malayalam cinema and television.
 Her notable television appearances include Deivathinte Swantham Devootty, Seetha Kalyanam (TV series) and Bigg Boss (Malayalam season 4).

 Early life and education

 Dhanya was born to Varghese and Sheeba at Edayar, Koothattukulam near Muvattupuzha, Kerala, India.
-She has a younger brother Dixon Paul Varghese, a Station Master in Southern Railway.
-She completed schooling at Little Flower Girls High School, Vadakara, St. Josephs Higher secondary school, Piravom and M.K.M.
+She has a younger brother Dixon Paul Varghese, who is a Station Master in Southern Railway.
+She completed schooling at Little Flower Girls High School, Vadakara, St. Joseph's Higher secondary school, Piravom and M.K.M.
 Higher Secondary School, Piravom.
 She is the product of famous institution Kalabhavan.
 She pursued bachelors and post graduation from St. Teresa's College in Kochi.

 Career

 She started her career as a junior artist, She was one of the group dancers in the song Thottuvilichalo. in the movie Swapnam Kondu Thulabharam.She made her acting debut in the Tamil film Thirudi (2006) and later debuted in Malayalam through Nanma directed by Sharath Chandran Vayanad.
 She rose to prominence through her role in Thalappavu.
 She later acted in several Malayalam films such as Vairam: Fight For Justice, Kerala Cafe and Nayakan.
 She was one of the anchors in "Vanitha Asianet-Film awards 2009".
 She appeared on several Malayalam musical albums.
 She appeared as a guest judge in the 2010 season of the music reality-television program Idea Star Singer on Asianet.She was a contestant in Bigg Boss (Malayalam season 4) in 2022, where she made it to the top six finalists until finishing as the fourth runner-up.
 At the show's grand finale, she received an 'Award for Punctuality'.